What is IdentityGraph™?

 These attributes represent the essence of the device, giving a clear and immediate understanding of its nature and function.

-• Examples: Hostname, Genre, Class, Vendor, Type, Model, Operating System, Risk Score, Label, Purdue Level.
+- Examples: Hostname, FQDN, Genre, Class, Vendor, Type, Model, Operating System, Label.

 Core Effective Attributes serve as the primary match criteria when creating Policy Groups, offering a consolidated, accurate identity for each device or endpoint.
 This does not mean, however, that you MUST match on Core Effective Attributes.
 As seen in the image above, administrators in Cloud Control Center have complete visibility into all attributes that have been gleaned for any given device.